titan-data/zfs-releases/DEVELOPING.md

 the first found kernel release, and then kernel only for the remainder.
 The '-z' option will specify the ZFS version(s) to build.

+When you add a new version, you will have to update the environment variables in .travis.yml to parallelize the builds.

 ## Testing

 You should be able to run the builds for any platforms that you are changing.